Please Remain Calm (Chernobyl): Casting

 Emily Watson was confirmed to have joined the series as Ulana Khomyuk, along with Stellan Skarsgård.
 This would make the second collaboration of the actors after working together in the 1996 film Breaking the Waves.
 Skarsgard expresses: "Nobody would see it as a privilege to spend five months in a dilapidated nuclear plant, unless it was to play in a script like this by Craig Mazin, work with a director like Johan Renck, collaborate with a producer like Jane Featherstone, jam with an actor like Jared Harris and finally be at the feet of Emily Watson whom I have been missing for some 20 years."
-Unlike other characters of the series who existed in the real-life, Watson character is a fictional character created for the television series.
+Unlike other characters of the series who existed in the real-life, Watson's character is a fictional character created for the television series.
 This was with the intention of honoring all the scientists that aided Legasov during the investigation.
 Mazin stated: "One area where the Soviets were actually more progressive than we were was in the area of science and medicine.
 The Soviet Union had quite a large percentage of female doctors."